 Misleading Unemployment Data

-The chief executive of Impetus, Andy Ratcliffe warned of the dangers of being misled by the official figures on youth unemployment which paint a rosy picture.
-Mr Ratcliffe said that gathering the data from the Education Department had allowed them to interrogate the information in more detail to understand what was really taking place.
+The chief executive of Impetus, Andy Ratcliffe warned of the dangers of being misled by the official figures on youth unemployment which paints a rosy picture.
+Mr. Ratcliffe said that gathering the data from the Education Department had allowed them to interrogate the information in more detail to understand what was really taking place.

 Although it’s true that overall, youth